Course Listings

 The course is designed to explore the phenomena of drawing as basic to the visual language of all disciplines.
 The fundamental notion of observation and analysis in drawing is investigated.
 As preparation for work in an advanced level, the course involves further development of drawing skills and techniques, as well as an emphasis on individual aesthetic development.
 Assignments and group critiques are central to the course.

-Spring 2024, Fall 2023.
+Fall 2024, Spring 2025.
 3 credits per semester.
 One-semester course.
-May not be repeated.
+May be repeated once.
 Prerequisite to all Advanced Drawing.

 Advanced Drawing